 - As One Object: Animated all at once

-- By Series: All series animated at once
+- By Series: All Series animated one by one

-- By Category: All categories animated at once
+- By Category: All categories animated one by one

 - By Element in Series: All individual series elements animated sequentially